junxit/us-congress-bills-114/metadata.md

 - 2016-04-21 — Placed on the Union Calendar, Calendar No. 394.
 - 2016-04-21 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-514.
 - 2016-04-21 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-514.
+- 2016-06-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-06-07 — Considered under suspension of the rules. (consideration: CR H3487-3489)
+- 2016-06-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3826.
+- 2016-06-07 — Mr. Hardy moved to suspend the rules and pass the bill, as amended.
+- 2016-06-08 — Considered as unfinished business. (consideration: CR H3517)
+- 2016-06-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 2 (Roll no. 275). (text: CR 6/7/2016 H3487-3488)
+- 2016-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 2 (Roll no. 275).(text: CR 6/7/2016 H3487-3488)